 Most often, ritual arts are learned within the vessel of a specific lineage of practice.
 For many, this is an easeful choice and for others finding an accessible teacher, community, and teachings that speak to your heart can feel daunting or discouraging.
 Furthermore, the actual pedagogy of ritual arts often proceeds through implicit rather than explicitly learning, meaning “do this and trust” rather than “we do this because of these assumptions and with this intended outcome.”

 For folks who have little frame of reference, being able to question and to discuss the basics of ritual in non-dogmatic ways can build trust and feel empowering.
-In this spirit, I guide an eight-week Foundations of Ritual Online Course that explores the fundamentals and allows abundant space for dialogue.
+In this spirit, I guide a year-long course Initiations: A Life of Ritual that helps participants to learn these fundamentals in the vessel of supportive community.
 This offering can also be helpful to those immersed for years in established traditions who wish to refine the effectiveness of their practice or for people who want more compelling language and frameworks for talking with others about their experience with ritual.

 Personal healing can take many forms and is inseparable from the path in a larger sense.
 For better or worse, we relentlessly filter our experience of the world through the lens of our personal story, including unresolved traumas, as well as through our cultural filters and the contours of our unique soul-level destiny or calling.
 When we prioritize our healing around this-life pain and hardship, we not only encourage more love and kindness to flow, we also become more efficient students able to learn without excessive fear or projection onto our teachers.